-Productivity is one of the key aspects related to remote working for employers.
-Increased productivity associated to telework and external factors at home impacting productivity are leading the discussion around the policy needs and implications of this working modality.
-According to the World Economic Forum Future of Jobs Report 2020, 78% of business leaders think that home-working will have some negative impact on productivity, with 22% expecting a strong negative impact and only 15% believing that it will have no impact or a positive impact on productivity.
-The report identifies three following reasons for this scepticism.
+Increased productivity associated to telework and external factors at home impacting productivity are leading the discussion on the policy needs of this working modality.
+According to the World Economic Forum Future of Jobs Report 2020,46 78% of business leaders think that working from home will have some negative impact on productivity, with 22% expecting a strong negative impact and only 15% believing that it will have no impact or a positive impact on productivity.
+The report identifies three reasons for this scepticism.
 First, the change to remote working is occurring during a period of additional stress caused by the risks associated with COVID-19.
-Second, workers with young children face additional pressure to look after their children due to closure of schools and nursery arrangements.
+Second, workers with young children face additional pressure to look after their children as schools and nursery are closed.
 Third, workers need to adapt to the remote-working policies to recreate a sense of community and a flow of effective communication using different technological tools.
-However, some of these challenges will no longer exist post-COVID as schools will reopen and the stress associated with the pandemic will disappear, allowing for the full potential and benefits of telework to be harnessed.
+However, some of these challenges will no longer exist post-COVID as schools will reopen and the stress associated with the pandemic will gradually disappear, allowing for the full potential and benefits of telework to be harnessed.

 Other studies have confirmed the positive impact of telework on productivity beyond the pandemic.
-For example, a Stanford study involving a randomised control trial on 1 000 employees of Ctrip (a Chinese travel company), indicated that working from home during a nine-month period resulted in a 13% increase in performance.
+For example, a Stanford study involving a randomised control trial on 1000 employees of Ctrip, a Chinese travel company, indicated that working from home during a nine-month period resulted in a 13% increase in performance.
 That is almost an extra day of output per week.
 It also showed a 50% decrease in employee resignation rates.
 In an Airtasker study, people reported that working from home helped them (i) to skirt office politics and distractions and (ii) to have improved concentration, attributing this to a change in scenery.
 In addition, Harvard Business Review found that 'high trust organisations' (i.e. companies which embraced flexible working arrangements) are 50% more productive.
-Also, a Deloitte survey found that Forty-three percent of professionals cite less stress and better mental health as the No. 1 benefit of work flexibility and better work-life integration as No.2.
-One in three professionals say work flexibility would increase their job satisfaction and morale, and almost 30 percent say it would increase their overall productivity or efficiency at work.Furthermore, an Oxford University research showed that agile workers are 13% more productive, happier in their jobs and less likely to leave than office-bound colleagues.
+Also, a Deloitte survey found that 43% of professionals indicate less stress and better mental health as the No. 1 benefit of work flexibility and better work-life integration as No.2.
+One in three professionals say work flexibility would increase their job satisfaction and morale, and almost 30%say it would increase their overall productivity or efficiency at work.47 Furthermore, an Oxford University research showed that agile workers are 13% more productive, happier in their jobs and less likely to leave than office-bound colleagues.48